shaia/BloomFilter/README.md

 func main() {
-    // Create a bloom filter for 1M elements with 1% false positive rate filter := bf.NewCacheOptimizedBloomFilter(1000000, 0.01)
+    // Create a bloom filter for 1M elements with 1% false positive rate
+    // Panics if expectedElements = 0 or falsePositiveRate not in (0, 1)
+    filter := bf.NewCacheOptimizedBloomFilter(1000000, 0.01)

     // Add elements (thread-safe, zero allocations for typical FPR ≥ 0.001)